FailAcademy/learning/wdp-vancouver/_slides/week-06/01-intro-to-php.md

 # Functions in PHP

-PHP allows us to provide default values for our function parameters in case the user doesn't provide one:
+PHP allows us to provide default values for our function parameters in case the user doesn't provide one (just like ES2015 syntax):

 ```php
 function say_hello( $name = 'Mandi' ) {